phucnguyen81/angular-toh/README.md

 - Install [direnv](https://direnv.net/)
 - Go to this directory, direnv will use nvm to activate the correct node version
 - Install `npx` with `npm install -g npx`
-- Install dependencies with `npx npm@9.6.6 install` (npm version is in package.json)
+- Install dependencies with `npx npm@9.6.6 install` (npm preferred version is in package.json)

 ## Development

-- Run `npm run start:api` to start the api server.
+- Run `npm run dev:api` to start the api server.
-- Run `npm run start` to start the Angular dev server.
+- Run `npm run dev:start` to start the Angular dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Deploy to GitHub Pages
+## Deployment

-- Run `npm deploy` to deploy to GitHub Pages
+- Run `npm run prod:deploy` to deploy to GitHub Pages

 ## Code scaffolding